-The company, part of the Riwal group, operates in the UAE, Qatar and India.
-Manlift has carved out a successful business in India, offering a fleet of 1,300 MEWPs in the country, which is the largest by far.
-David King, group managing director of Manlift, estimates there are around 7,000 working units in the country.
+The company operates in the UAE, Qatar and India.
+It has carved out a successful business in India, offering a fleet of 1,300 MEWPs in the country, which is the largest by far.
+David King, group managing director of Manlift, estimates there are around 7,000 working units in the country in total.